 Finally, the whole process typically takes about ten to twelve months.
 While this may seem like a long time, it will hopefully pay off in the end.

 If you or your spouse are looking to come to the United States to live and work on a permanent basis, and one of you is already a U.S. citizen or permanent resident, the experienced Immigration Lawyers at Sanabria & Associates can advise you as to how to go about acquiring a green card and can guide you through the process of obtaining your permanent resident status.
-Contact Sanabria & Associates 24/7 via phone in Maryland at (301) 585-8400, or in D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation or to schedule an office visit.
+Contact Sanabria & Associates 24/7 via phone in Maryland at (301) 585-8400, D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation or to schedule an office visit.

 English and Español